stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

 }
 ```

-## Step 6: Deploy the contract
+## Step 6: deploy the contract

 A deployed contract on the Testnet is like a cloud function (comparable to serverless functions).
 It allows you to execute code remotely on the Stacks 2.0 network.

-Let's deploy the reviewed contract file (`hello-world.clar`).
+Now, you can deploy the reviewed contract file (`hello-world.clar`).
 Inside the terminal, run the following command:

 ```bash
 # stx deploy_contract -t <contract_file_path> <contract_name> <fee> <nonce> <privateKey>